Formula Use Cases

 Determining the number of working days between two dates

-If you're using a board to keep track of employee vacation requests, a formula can be useful when calculating the number of working days the employee will need.
-The following function, WORKDAYS(), will return the number of working days between two dates.
+If you're using a board to track employee vacation requests, a formula can be useful for calculating the number of working days the employee will need.
+The WORKDAYS() function will return the number of working days between two dates.
 Working days are defined, according to your account settings, as Monday to Friday or Sunday to Thursday.
 To learn more about this account setting, check out this article.

 WORKDAYS({To},{From})